natalieurban13/natalieurban13/README.md

 - 👋 Hi, I’m @natalieurban13
 - 👀 I’m interested in coding, writing, and anything outdoors.
-- 🌱 I’m currently studying Computer Data Science
+- 🌱 I’m currently studying Computer Data Science and am looking for possible internships to help me grow in my coding skills.
 - 📫 How to reach me: natalie.urban.business@gmail.com

 <!---